grace-ac/paper-pacific.oyster-larvae/protocols/01-EncyclopeDIA-protocol.md

 Part 1 of a series in the directory [paper-pacific.oyster-larvae/tree/master/protocols](https://github.com/grace-ac/paper-pacific.oyster-larvae/tree/master/protocols).

-This protocol outlines a method of creating chromatogram libraries for use in viewing DIA mass spectrometry results.
+This protocol outlines the method of creating chromatogram libraries from raw data for data visualization purposes.

 # DIA analysis
 Performed on Woodpecker in FTR 209, Roberts' Lab.